Tommy Salo

-Tommy Mikael Salo (born February 1, 1971) is a Swedish former professional ice hockey goaltender and the current general manager of Leksands IF of the Swedish Hockey League (SHL).
+Tommy Mikael Salo (born 1 February 1971) is a Swedish former professional ice hockey goaltender and the current general manager of Leksands IF of the Swedish Hockey League (SHL).
 He previously played in the National Hockey League (NHL) for the New York Islanders, Edmonton Oilers and Colorado Avalanche, and previously served as head coach of IK Oskarshamn.

 Playing career

 Salo began his career playing three seasons in the Elitserien with Västerås IK.
 He was chosen 118th overall, in the fifth round, by the New York Islanders in 1993.
 He debuted with the Islanders in 1994–95, but would play the majority of his first two seasons in North America with New York's International Hockey League (IHL) affiliate, the Utah Grizzlies.
 Playing in the IHL, Salo won back-to-back Turner Cups with the Grizzlies as league champions and earned the N.R.
 "Bud" Poile Trophy as playoff MVP in 1996.
 In his first year, he was named both league MVP and rookie of the year in 1995, in addition to First Team All-Star honours and a James Norris Memorial Trophy for allowing the fewest goals against.

 In 1996–97, Salo emerged as the Islanders' starting goaltender and played in that capacity for the club until March 20, 1999, when he was traded to the Edmonton Oilers in exchange for Mats Lindgren and an eighth-round pick in the 1999 NHL Entry Draft (used to select Radek Martínek).
 Salo found his stride in Edmonton and was chosen to two All-Star Games in 2000 and 2002.
 In 2001–02, Salo recorded a career-best 2.22 goals against average (GAA).

 On March 9, 2004, after six seasons with Edmonton, Salo was traded to the Colorado Avalanche (along with a sixth-round pick in the 2004 NHL Entry Draft) in exchange for Tom Gilbert.
 As NHL play was suspended the following season due to the 2004–05 NHL lockout, Salo returned to Sweden in signing a one-year contract with Modo Hockey of the Elitserien.

 After Modo was eliminated in the playoffs by Färjestad BK, Salo announced his retirement from professional hockey on March 17, 2005, citing chronic hip pain.
-However, on August 4, he returned to the Elitserien to sign with Frölunda HC.
-This led to a conflict with Modo since they had agreed to terminate his contract on account of his retirement.
-In light of this, the club appealed for Frölunda to pay Salo's salary.
-On August 11, the issue was settled after Modo withdrew their claim.
-By signing with Frölunda, Salo replaced the departing Henrik Lundqvist, who incidentally, had taken over Salo's starting position on the Swedish national team.

 On December 9, 2006, in an interview with Swedish newspaper Expressen, Salo announced that he would retire from playing professional hockey after the 2006–07 season.